myano/pyloggystats/README.rst

 colours in the style.css folder.
 If you want to make your colour scheme available to others to use please fork this project, commit the theme and submit a pull request.
 Please place additional css files in the themes folder.

+To have the ``stats.py`` file pick up on your theme make sure you change or rename your theme file to style.css and place it in this folder.

 License